wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-passwords-getting-started.md

     ![][015]

-6. Once you’ve passed the first challenge, the UI is automatically updated to remove it from the list of choices the user has.
+6. Once you've passed the first challenge, the UI is automatically updated to remove it from the list of choices the user has.
 In this case, because you used your **Office Phone**first, only **Mobile Phone** and **Alternate Email** remain as valid options to use as the challenge for the second verification step.
 Click on the **Email my alternate** email option.
 After you have done that, pressing email will email the alternate email on file.

     ![][016]

-7. Here is a sample of an email that users will see – notice the tenant branding:
+7. Here is a sample of an email that users will see - notice the tenant branding:

     ![][017]

-8. Once the email arrives, the page will update, and you’ll be able to enter the verification found in the email in the input box shown below.
+8. Once the email arrives, the page will update, and you'll be able to enter the verification found in the email in the input box shown below.
 After a proper code is entered, the next button lights up, and you are able to pass through the second verification step.

     ![][018]

-9. Once you’ve met the requirements of the organizational policy, you are allowed to choose a new password.
+9. Once you've met the requirements of the organizational policy, you are allowed to choose a new password.
 The password is validated based it meets AAD “strong” password requirements (see [Password policy in Azure AD](https://msdn.microsoft.com/zh-cn/library/azure/jj943764.aspx)), and a strength validator appears to indicate to the user whether the password entered meets that policy.

     ![][019]